-Performances mounted for court entertainment in fifteenth-century Italy regularly included dancing and eye witness accounts from the French, English and Scottish courts show that dancing was common there too.
+For specific detail, we are reliant upon written records and therefore on accounts left by the educated classes.
+Performances mounted for court entertainment in fifteenth-century Italy regularly included dancing and eye witness accounts from the French, English, Scottish and Spanish courts show that dancing was common there too.

 The best-documented dance style of the fifteenth century is the basse dance (Italian bassadanze; Spanish baixa).
 This was a measured and stately dance for the nobility and gentry, intended to display their magnificence.
 For the most part, they performed this as couples, one or more at a time, but in northern Italy more ambitious configurations were devised for varied numbers of dancers – who parted, came together, circled and executed other movements to make patterns that expressed different relationships between dancers.